Ugo-X/Rust_Projects/README.md

 This does two things:

 1. If the result is `Err` - crash the program and print "Failed to read line"
-2. If the result is `Ok` - return the value inside
+2. If the result is `Ok` - return the value inside(in bytes ideally)

 ---